Table of contents

 Step 4: Create Tag

 It is important to emphasize that Google Ads conversions should be set up exclusively in the server container.
-Remember to remove it in the client container or set it to secondary in Google Ads.
+Remember to remove them in the client container or set them to secondary in Google Ads.
 Go to your server container in Google Tag Manager.
 Then go to Tags and click New.

-Note: In this description, we assume that you are using GA4 to get data into the server container.
-Haven’t set this up yet.
-Then start with step 1 of the four-part implementation series for GA4.
+Note: In this description, we assume you are using GA4 to get data into the server container.
+If you haven't set this up yet.
+Then start with step 1 of the four-part implementation sequence for GA4.

 Nieuwe tag aanmaken 2